-In this article, our Drive Research team of experts will walk you through an explanation of dyads and triads, how they are used, and the benefits over traditional qualitative methodologies.
+In this article, we'll walk you through an explanation of dyads and triads, examples of how they are used in market research, and their benefits over traditional qualitative methodologies.

 What are Dyads in Market Research?

-The participants join the session together with a moderator.
-These often work best to compare conflicting views and to receive feedback on a topic from both sides of the coin.
+It allows the moderator to receive feedback on a topic from both sides of the coin.

 What are Triads in Market Research?

-Triads in market research are qualitative research discussions consisting of 3 participants together and a moderator.
+Triads in market research are qualitative research discussions consisting of 3 participants together, led by a moderator.

 In qualitative research, once you move past 3 to 4 participants, you shift to a focus group.

-What are the Benefits of Dyads and Triads in Market Research?
+Benefits of Dyads and Triads in Market Research

-With focus groups of 4-12 participants across 90-minutes that math will quickly tell you that on average, it’s about 7.5 minutes of speaking time per participant.
+With focus groups of 4 to 12 participants across 90 minutes that math will quickly tell you that on average, it’s about 7.5 minutes of speaking time per participant.

-When you add warm-up, moderator instructions, moderator questions, and throw in 1-2 dominant participants who eat into the time, it’s not hard to see that you may get 3-4 minutes or less of speaking time per participant.
+When you add warm-up, moderator instructions, moderator questions, and 1 to 2 dominant participants who eat into the time, it’s not hard to see that you may get less speaking time per participant.

 If you have a budget for your project (don’t we all?) you might end up wracking your brain about how to divide 2 focus groups.